NobilityDeviant/ComposeToJAR/README.md

 }
 ```

-This task is going to download each inidivual JDK, debloat it as much as possible and create a folder with it's respective name.
+This task is going to download each individual JDK, debloat it as much as possible and create a folder with it's respective name.

 This is a one time task as it checks if the JDKs exist later on.